 - 25. Insofar as is feasible, the Permittee shall cooperate with any subsequent applicants for wireless facilities in the vicinity with regard to possible co-location.
 Such subsequent applications will be subject to the regulations in effect at that time. - 26.
 If any wireless facilities that subsequently co-locates on the facility shall be required, upon request, to provide the same written certification required in Condition No. 24. - 27.
 If any external lighting is proposed, including security lighting, it shall be on motion sensors, be of low intensity, and be fully shielded and directed away from any adjacent or adjoining properties and public rights-of-way.
 Pole mounted lighting is prohibited on the leasehold.
 Antenna lighting is prohibited.
 Beacon lights are prohibited unless required by the Federal Aviation Administration. - 28.
 If the subject property is adjoining or adjacent to residences, construction and maintenance of the facility shall be limited to the hours of 9:00 AM to 5:00 PM, Monday through Friday.
 Emergency repairs of the facility may occur at any time. - 29.
 The placement and height of all tower-mounted equipment shall be in substantial conformance with that shown on the approved Exhibit "A".
 The facility shall be maintained as depicted on the approved Exhibit "A". - 30.
 Sufficient parking space for one maintenance vehicle shall be provided.
 The space does not have to be dedicated solely to maintenance vehicles.
 Maintenance vehicles shall not block access to driveways or garages. - 31.
-Upon request, the Permittee shall provide proof of liability insurance for the facility to the Land Use Regulation Division (Zoning Enforcement) of LA County Planning. - 32.
-The Permittee shall maintain current contact information with the Zoning Enforcement Section of LA County Planning. - 33.
+The Permittee shall maintain current contact information with the Zoning Enforcement Section of LA County Planning. - 32.
 The finished surface of the facility shall not be glossy or reflective in nature unless such finish is necessary to blend into existing design features.
-The finish shall be graffiti-resistant and shall have a color that blends in with the immediately surrounding environment. - 34.
-The facility shall be maintained in good condition and repair and shall remain free of: general dirt and grease; chipped, faded, peeling or cracked paint; trash, debris, litter, graffiti and other forms of vandalism; cracks, dents, blemishes and discolorations;

-visible rust or corrosion on any unpainted metal areas.
+The finish shall be graffiti-resistant and shall have a color that blends in with the immediately surrounding environment. - 33.
+The facility shall be maintained in good condition and repair and shall remain free of: general dirt and grease; chipped, faded, peeling or cracked paint; trash, debris, litter, graffiti and other forms of vandalism; cracks, dents, blemishes and discolorations; visible rust or corrosion on any unpainted metal areas.
 Any damage from any cause shall be repaired by the Permittee within 30 days of notice.
 Weathered, faded or missing parts/materials used to disguise/camouflage the facility shall be maintained and/or replaced by the Permittee within 30 days of notice.
 Provided landscaping shall be maintained at all times and shall be promptly replaced if needed.